 • White color represents purity and light.
 The fourth, and eventually the fifth candle of the Advent wreath, are white and they announce the forthcoming arrival of the Savior.

 Here's our Advent Candles Set.
-Light the candles for Christmastime, and wait with your family the birth of the Savior.
+Light the candles every Sunday during Christmastime, and wait with your family the birth of the Savior.